BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week02.md

 We were instructed to watch a YouTube series from Fab Lab Reykjavík, which is linked [here 🇮🇸](https://www.youtube.com/playlist?list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV).

 After installing these tools, I started by creating a project folder.
-Then, I opened KiCad, made a project and opened the Schematic Editor.
+Then, I opened KiCad, made a project, and opened the Schematic Editor.

 ### The Schematic Editor